jolice/MoscowMetroBot/README.md

 - top: displays stations that are most commonly used in the routes
 - stats: tells the statistics of a route (how many times it was built) or a station (how many routes involve this station)

-A command must start with the slash - '/'.
+A command must start with the slash.

 # Technologies used: